 Traveling to London from Paris:

-The Eurostar is a convenient, easy and comfortable way to travel from Paris to London and vice versa.
+The Eurosta is a convenient, easy and comfortable way to travel from Paris to London and vice versa.
 The trip lasts approximately 2 hours and 15 minutes and cost $59 one way.
 We arrived in London and changed money into pounds which I highly recommend.
+If you want to see more of Europe, consider getting a Eurail Pass with which to discover Europe by train.
+This is probably the best transportation option in Europe and the UK.

 Since we only had 24 hours in London we reviewed the maps and picked major sights and monuments.
 We spent most of our time in the City of Westminster which is in the central area of Greater London.